2024 OFFICIAL RULES

 30. AWARDS CEREMONIES ATTENDANCE:

-While it is generally recognized that attendance at presentation of award ceremonies is an act of respect for others, it is not always possible for all to attend.
+While it is generally recognized that attendance at award ceremonies is an act of respect for others, it is not always possible for all to attend.
 Those not attending the awards ceremonies may forfeit any claim to trophies, merchandise, raffle prizes, or other miscellaneous prizes awarded at the event.
 Tournament Officials will electronically payout any prize monies on the first business day following the event.
 Another party may not accept purse monies.
 Prize money will be awarded to a team in a 50/50 split, electronic payment, if both members of the team participate.
 If only 1 team member participates in the event, they will receive 100% of the award money and 1 trophy or plaque, if earned.
 After 90 days from the event, any unclaimed winnings will be voided, the monies will be forfeited, and electronic payment will be cancelled.

 In the event that it is absolutely impossible for an angler to accept an electronic payment, they must email a request for a paper check to firstname.lastname@example.org and the check will include a $35 administration fee deduction from the prize monies.